joebasara/PPT2SCORM/README.md

-# PPTX to SCORM Converter
+# Convert Powerpoint files to SCORM + html

 This desktop app converts PowerPoint (.pptx) files into SCORM 1.2 packages to upload in LMS platforms such as Blackboard.